running-fish/finatra-travel-site/README.markdown

 Finatra Travel Site
 ===================

-Noddy travel site using finatra.
+A playground for experimenting with finatra.